Operads for algebraic quantum field theory: Quantum field theory operads

-Let $\ovr{\CC}=(\CC,\perp)$ be an orthogonal category (cf.\ Definition \ref{def:orthcat}) and denote by $\CC_0$ the set of objects of $\CC$.
-The aim of this section is to define a $\CC_0$-colored operad $\O_{\ovr{\CC}} \in \Op_{\CC_0}(\Set)$ with values in $\Set$ that is inspired by the algebraic structures underlying quantum field theories.
-For this we first construct an auxiliary $\CC_0$-colored operad $\O_\CC^{}\in \Op_{\CC_0}(\Set)$, neglecting the orthogonality relation, and then define $\O_{\ovr{\CC}}\in\Op_{\CC_0}^{}(\Set)$ in terms of an equivalence relation determined by $\perp$.
-Our construction can be promoted from $\Set$ to any complete and cocomplete closed symmetric monoidal category $\MM$ by a change of base category construction.
-This will be addressed in Section \ref{subsec:changeofbase}.
-The reason why we focus in the present section on the special case of $\Set$-valued operads is that this simplifies the explicit calculations below. \sk
+We assign to each orthogonal category $\ovr{\CC}=(\CC,\perp)$ (cf.\ Definition \ref{def:orthcat}) a colored operad $\O_{\ovr{\CC}} \in \Op$ inspired by the algebraic structures underlying quantum field theories.
+For this we first construct an auxiliary colored operad $\O_\CC \in \Op$, neglecting the orthogonality relation, and then define $\O_{\ovr{\CC}} \in \Op$ in terms of an equivalence relation determined by $\perp$.
+The auxiliary colored operad $\O_\CC$ governs $\CC$-diagrams of associative and unital algebras, see Remark \ref{rem:AlgoverOCC} below.
+For its definition, recall the associative operad $\As\in\Op$ from Example \ref{ex:Op}. \begin{defi} Let $\CC$ be a small category.
+The colored operad $\O_\CC \in \Op$ consists of the following data: \begin{itemize} \item[a)] the set of colors $\CC_0$ is the set of objects of $\CC$,